w3c/wot/testing/online.md

 ### Web Speak
-Speech synthesizer service
+Speech synthesizer service.

-TO DO: working, need to get online (similar structure to camera).
-However, hard to test remotely unless I also implement a "microphone" service...  may add capability to return an audio file.
+TO DO: working, need to get it online still (using a similar structure to the camera service above).
+However, it is hard to test this service remotely unless I also implement a "microphone" service.
+I should look into adding the capability to return an audio file both for this service and for a microphone service.

 ### OCF Smart Home Demo
 Simulated OCF devices as well as actual physical instantiation using Grove sensors and Edisons.